dev-harbour/hb-games/README.md

 <ul>
 <li>
 <p align="justify">
 Keyboard input: One of the most basic ways to handle user input is to use the keyboard.
-Harbour provides several built-in functions, such as GET and INKEY, that can be used to capture and process keyboard input.
+Harbour provides several built-in functions, such as GET and <b>Inkey</b>, that can be used to capture and process keyboard input.
 </p>
 </li>